 We can always decide after how many calls MJIT should work by providing

-Let’s tweak the program a bit so that MJIT gets some work to do.
+Let’s tweak the program a bit so MJIT gets to work.

-After running above code we can see some work done by MJIT.
+After running the above code we can see some work done by MJIT.

-and on 5th call it found that it is running same code again.
+and on the 5th call it found it is running same code again.

 As we passed option

 we can see what MJIT did.

 What we are seeing in output is the following: